wpilibsuite/frc-docs/source/docs/software/driverstation/manually-setting-the-driver-station-to-start-custom-dashboard.rst

 ----------------

 .. image:: images/manually-setting-the-driver-station-to-start-smartdashboard/dashboard-cmd-line.png
+   :alt: Modify the "DashboardCmdLine" entry to control where it looks for the file that it will start.

 Locate the line beginning with ``DashboardCmdLine``.
 Modify it to point to the dashboard to launch when the driver station starts